openMindBase/mind_base_manager/README.md

 ![](images/germany_math_graph.png)
 This is a picture of our topic map, which we have mapped until 20 March 2023.
 The topic is school mathematics in Germany.

-## You find interesting what we do?
+## You find what we do interesting?
 Please leave a **star** on the repository.

 ## Try our old assessment software